 Maria has 15 years of combined experience with Campus Services and Columbia Housing, joining the team upon her high school graduation and having worked throughout the organization.
 She holds a B.S. in Hospitality Management from Monroe College.

-As Assistant Director, Landon spearheads the delivery of key Housing services to residents, including oversight of the 24-hour Hospitality Desk management team, and collaborates with Residential Life, Facilities, Public Safety, and other University partners to ensure superior service.
+As Assistant Director, Ahmed spearheads the delivery of key Housing services to residents, including oversight of the 24-hour Hospitality Desk management team, and collaborates with Residential Life, Facilities, Public Safety, and other University partners to ensure superior service.

 Frances oversees Summer Housing accommodations, including extensions, early arrivals and interim assignments.
 She also coordinates SIC and Greek Housing for the academic year.